-While media all over the world is in the frenzy to report news about terrorist attacks, child rapes, drug dealers, political corruption, the Kiwis are in shock over the most serious crime they have seen in decades:
+While the media all over the world is in the frenzy to report news about terrorist attacks, child rapes, drugs, political corruption, the Kiwis are in shock over the most serious crime they have seen in decades:

 “Since January there have been close to 40 large-scale thefts from avocado orchards in the north island of New Zealand, with as many as 350 fruit stolen at a time.”